ardalis/SmartEnum/README.md

 Inheritance can be used to add "behavior" to a smart enum.

-This example adds a `BonusSize` property, avoiding the use of the `switch` tipically used with regular enums:
+This example adds a `BonusSize` property, avoiding the use of the `switch` typically used with regular enums:

 ```csharp
 using Ardalis.SmartEnum;